chrisyw0/fb_marketplace_recommendation/README.md

 # Facebook MarketPlace Search Ranking

-This project aims at recommending buyers to a product by using a multimodel model trained by image and text datasets.
+This project aims at recommending buyers to a product by using a multimodal model trained by image and text datasets.
 Here are a few keynotes about the project:

 - Processed and cleaned text and image datasets
 - Designed and trained a multimodal model that combines images and text to generate embedding vectors to create a search index using Pytorch